 Do you agree or disagree with the following statement?
 Movies and television have more negative effects than positive effects on the way young people behave.
 Use specific reasons and examples to support your answer.

-Movies and televisions, two essential elements in life, have been valued and even triggered discussions over whether they're beneficial to young people's behaviors.
-Lots of problems, in some point of views, are what they come along with.
-Contrary to these people's views is my perspective that watching movies and television benefits behaviors of the young from a lot of aspects, including their academic performance and personal development.
+Movies and television, two essential elements in life, have been valued and even triggered discussions over whether they're beneficial to young people's behaviors.
+Lots of problems, in some points of view, are what they come along with.（Watching movies and television, in some people's views, can be really harmful.） Contrary to these people's views is my perspective that watching movies and television benefits behaviors of the young in a lot of aspects, including their academic performance and personal development.

 What must be prioritized is that when watching movies and television, young people can significantly improve their school performance, by obtaining more knowledge and cultivating more interests.
-Initially, it is movies and television that help students learn knowledge which they do not access in the class.
-To explain it further, when watching science films, students will learn some cutting-edge technologies and complicated science concepts, and since they're more appealing to students, students would be more likely to master these knowledge better.
-However, how can the young get access to if these knowledge if they do not watch films.
-Moreover, never can we ignore the fact that movies and television also play a important role in young people's interests development.
+Initially, it is movies and television that help students learn knowledge which they do not access in class.
+To explain it further, when watching science films, students will learn some cutting-edge technologies and complicated science concepts, and since they're more appealing to students, students would be more likely to master this knowledge better.
+However, how can the young get access to if this knowledge if they do not watch films?
+Moreover, never can we ignore the fact that movies and television also play an important role in young people's interest development.
 In detail, not only do movies and television have interesting plots, but also they are always about topics that young people love, thus the interests of the young will get promoted.
 On the contrary, it is impossible for young people to develop these interests if they do not watch television.

-What should be equally worth discussing is that with figures showed in the movies and television, young people's personal development, including persistence and time management skills, would get boosted.
+What should be equally worth discussing is that with figures shown in movies and television, young people's personal development, including persistence and time management skills, would get boosted.
 To begin with, only by watching films and television can young people become truly persistent.
-To be more specific, since there are many figures who are very persistent and stick to their purposes in the film and television, the more film and television young people watch, the more they will understand what is the real persistence.
-In the contrast, under no circumstances can young people know how to be a persistent individual without getting access to these film and television.
-What's more, by watching film and television, not only can students become more persistent, but also their time management skills will be improved.
-Specifically, in order to watch films and television, the young have to find a balance and label and arrange tasks in the order of urgency, which significantly improve their time management skills.
+To be more specific, since there are many figures who are very persistent and stick to their purposes in films and television, the more film and television young people watch, the more they will understand what is real persistence.
+In contrast, under no circumstances can young people know how to be a persistent individual without getting access to these films and television.
+What's more, by watching films and television, not only can students become more persistent, but also their time management skills will be improved.
+Specifically, in order to watch films and television, the young have to find a balance and label and arrange tasks in the order of urgency, which significantly improves their time management skills.
 On the other hand, young people find it impossible to facilitate their time management skills if they only have to deal with school work.

 Learning, being important to students, will be improved when young people watch films and television.
-Personal development, being essential in one's life, will be facilitated with the access to films and television.
-To conclude, only by watching films and television can young people have a better behaviors.
+Personal development, being essential in one's life, will be facilitated with access to films and television.
+To conclude, only by watching films and television can young people have better behaviors.